Mehmet564/My_Scripts/Python_files/Readme.md

-README file weil be updated soon,
+README file will be updated soon,

 ### stay tuned!